iobroker-community-adapters/ioBroker.samsung_tizen/README.md

 ### 2.4.
 Token
 Token for a secure connection to your TV.
-Save the adapter with token = 0 and go to the iobroker admin adapters tab.
+Save the adapter with token = 0 and go to the iobroker admin object tab.
 Then go to samsungTizen.0.config.getToken object and click the button.
 If all works fine a new object samsungTizen.0.config.token should appear with id samsungTizen.0.config.token and the name is your token - copy the name (e.g. 123456789) and go back to the adapter config and paste it in the token field. can be deactivated with value "0"